djangocon/2023.djangocon.eu/_pages/speaking.md

 If you think you have something great to talk about – submit your idea!
 If you are unsure,
-talk it over with somebody, or go to [Slack](https://join.slack.com/t/djangoconeurope/shared_invite/zt-1gjg5lqkz-qVQkNnhjztXVme7TQ7ziQA){:target="_blank"} to find previous speakers and participants to discuss your idea with.
+talk it over with somebody you know, or go to [Slack](https://join.slack.com/t/djangoconeurope/shared_invite/zt-1gjg5lqkz-qVQkNnhjztXVme7TQ7ziQA){:target="_blank"} to find previous speakers and participants to discuss your idea with.
 **When in doubt, submit your talk 😉!**

+{% comment %}
 [Submit your talk here!](https://pretalx.evolutio.pt/djangocon-europe-2022/cfp){:target="_blank"}
+{% endcomment %}

 ---